 - a.
 Encroachments: no sand or earth fill encroachments.
 Any unauthorized earth fill or structures that occurred prior to January 1, 1984, will be handled on a case-by-case basis. - b.
-No fixed or land-based structures (boathouses, storage buildings, shelters, patios, brick barbeques, swimming pools, boat storage, fire pits). - c.
-No seawalls or retaining walls below 360 - d.
+No fixed or land-based structures.
+Examples include but not limited to: boathouses, storage buildings, shelters, playhouses, patios, stone firepits, brick barbeques, stone walking paths (includes brick, pavers, gravel), swimming pools, boat storage etc. - c.
+No seawalls or retaining walls below the 360' contour or on Dominion Energy property. - d.
 No fences. - e.
 No septic tanks and/or drain fields. - f.
 No storage or stockpiling of construction material. - g.
 No unauthorized removal of trees or vegetation. - h.
 Unless specifically authorized by Lake Management personnel, no all-terrain vehicles (ATV's), motorcycles, golf carts, or off-road vehicles are allowed. - i.
-No roofs or covers over any dock unless the dock is within 16 feet of the 360'. - j.
-No roofs or covers over any boat lifts.

-- k.
-No fueling facilities permitted on dock. - I. No permanent mooring.
-Watercraft can be kept on the shoreline no longer than 14 days - m.
+No roofs or covers over any dock unless the roof is within 16 feet of the 360' and approved. - j.
+No roofs or covers over any boat lifts. - k.
+No fueling facilities permitted on docks. - I. No permanent mooring. - m.
 No watercraft exceeding 34 feet in length will be permitted to be permanently docked at a private dock. - n.
-No effluent discharges, such as sinks, showers, toilets, etc. - Permanent screening or enclosures will not be allowed on fixed seating areas of docks or gazebos. - p.
+No effluent discharges, such as sinks, showers, toilets, etc. - o.
+Permanent screening or enclosures will not be allowed on fixed seating areas of docks or gazebos. - p.
 No upland (located above the 360') water gardens (e.g. fish ponds, waterfalls, etc.) will be permitted to drain into the lake. - q.
-No spraying or spreading of herbicides, pesticides, or fertilizer into Lake Murray or onto property where the herbicides may end up in Lake Murray. - r.
-Dock lighting should be focused downward and should not intrude on adjacent property owners, or impact navigation.
+No spraying of herbicides into or in the immediate vicinity of Lake Murray. - r.
+Dock lighting should be focused downward and should not intrude on adjacent property owners or in any way impact navigation.

-4. Correction Procedure
+5. Correction Procedure

 In the event Dominion Energy Lake Management personnel determine a structure to be a safety hazard, navigation hazard or a violation of these permitting policies, a letter will be mailed to the owner of the property on or in front of which the structure or equipment is located, alerting the property owner to the violation and the requirement to correct it, with a specified time frame for correction or removal.
 If the hazard or violation is not remedied within the time specified, Lake Management personnel will remove the boat, structure, or equipment or have it removed.
 The property owner will be responsible for all costs for the removal or correction of the violation, and will include an enforcement fee.
-Concurrently, all permits issued in regard to the property will be cancelled and no further permits will be issued until the bill is paid.
+Concurrently, all permits issued regarding the property will be cancelled and no further permits will be issued until the bill is paid.
 If payment is not received, Dominion Energy may take such further action as necessary to recover all associated costs for removal of the hazard/violation plus the costs of collection.